CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 Recovery is defined in section 6.6.

 Refinance means, for any Indebtedness, to refinance, replace, refund, or repay, or to issue other Indebtedness in exchange or replacement for such Indebtedness in whole or in part, whether with the same or different lenders, agents, or arrangers.
-“Refinanced” and “Refinancing” have correlative meanings.
+“Refinanced&rdquo; and “Refinancing&rdquo; have correlative meanings.

 Second Lien Adequate Protection Payments is defined in section 6.4(b)(4).
 Second Lien Agent is defined in the Preamble.